ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 Similarly, multiple calls to `Finish` should finish and remove the relevant job on the first call, and do nothing on subsequent calls.

-The `Step Runner` binary will include a command to proxy data from (typically text-based) `stdin`/`stdout`/`stderr`-based protocols to the gRPC service.
-This command will run in the same host as the gRPC service, and will read input from `stdin`, forward it to the gRPC service over a local socket, receive output from the gRPC service over same socket, and forward it to the client via `stdout`/`stderr`.
-This command will enable clients (like runner) to transparently tunnel to the gRPC service via `stdin`/`stderr`/`stdout`-based protocols like SSH or `docker exec`, which will eliminate the need to expose the Step Runner service's gRPC port on Docker images, or set up SSH port forwarding on VMs, and allow runner to interact with `Step Runner` using established protocols (i.e. SSH and `docker exec`). `stdout` should be reserved for writing responses from the `Steps Runner` service, and `stderr` should be reserved for errors originating in the `proxy` command.

 The service should not assume clients will be well-behaved, and should be able to handle clients that prematurely disconnect from either of the `Follow` APIs, and also clients that never call `Finish` on a